gbouras13/hybracter_benchmarking/README.md

 # Outputs

-* You should get the following output directories:
+* You should get the following output directories (as per the output you can find [here](https://doi.org/10.5281/zenodo.10158013)):
   * `BENCHMARKS` - contains the time etc benchmarking for each run (sample x tool)
   * `DNADIFF` - contains raw chromosome Dnadiff results for each run (sample x tool)
   * `DNADIFF_PARSED_OUTPUT` - contains parsed chromosome Dnadiff results for each sample